Idehed/Recipe-foods-P4/testing.md

 <hr>

+## Responsivness

+All the pages were tested using the devtools in google chrome with sizes frm 320px and up tp 1400px.
+The website was also opened with my iPhone 13 mini and had no responsive issues.

+## Browsers

+I tested my website with 4 different browsers:
+- Safari: No issues or erros.
+- Google Chrome: No issues or errros.
+- Microsoft Edge: No issues or erros.
+- Firefox: No issues or errors.

 ## Bugs

-No bugs on the website now that I know of.
+There are no bugs on the website now that I know of.

 Bugs that I found but I manage to solve them:
 - I got this error when trying to delete my own comment.
-When I tried to exit the modal that open when I pressed "Delete" it display an error in the console.
-Had to search for it and found a solution on [Stackoverflow](https://stackoverflow.com/).
+When I tried to exit the modal that open when I pressed "Delete" it displayed an error in the console.
+I had to search for it and found a solution on [Stackoverflow](https://stackoverflow.com/).
 I had to implement if commentElement !== null in the javascript for editbuttons.
 ![error delete](https://github.com/Idehed/Recipe-foods-P4/assets/146822758/9bae2144-cddc-4ddd-a06d-e4e40af44d79)